borkdude/cherry-action-example/README.md

-# nbb-action-example
+# cherry-action-example

-This is an example of how to use [nbb](https://github.com/borkdude/nbb), an ad-hoc CLJS scripting tool for Node.js, to implement a Github action.
+This is an example of how to use [cherry](https://github.com/borkdude/cherry), a JS-tooling friendly CLJS compiler, to implement a Github action.

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.

-It was created using [this](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) tutorial but instead of JavaScript it uses a small JS wrapper `index.mjs` + the actual CLJS script `action.cljs`.
+It was created using [this](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) tutorial.

 ## Running locally

+Edit `action.cljs`, the ClojureScript source for this action.

 Run: